maupilia/SRT/sphinx/GeneralProcedures/start-PuLDFB.rst

     ``$ seadas``

 #.
+On another workspace, open a new terminal and start a vnc session for corr@psrdfb:

+    ``$ vncviewer psrdfb:2``

+#.
+Type password at prompt.

+#.
 On another workspace, open a new terminal and start a vnc session for the head node leap0:

     ``$ vncviewer leap0:2``

-In the vnc session leap0
+In the vnc session corr@psrdfb
 ----------------------------------

 #.
+Open a terminal and check the system clock is working properly (time properly synchronized, tick phase ~ 100 ns, positive or negative) by typing

+    ``$ atdc``

-If you do not see the LEAPCONTROLLER interface, open a new terminal and start it
+#.
+If DFBCONTROLLER is not already on, open a new terminal and start it

-    ``$ /home/user/seadas/bin/leapcontroller``
+    ``$ dfbcontroller``

+#.
+In DFBCONTROLLER window, check that the colored label at the right of the "tkds" label is green and displays the word "CONNECTED".
+If not, click on it.

 Inside SEADAS window
 ----------------------------------

 #.
-Enable the antenna control by clicking on the red label at the top right corner of the Antenna and Pointing Management frame. |logo| :numref:`seadasDisabled`
+Enable the antenna control by clicking on the red label at the top right corner of the Antenna and Pointing Management frame. |logo| :numref:`seadas_disabled`

 #.
-Check that the label becomes green and displays the word "ENABLED"
+Check that the label becomes green and displays the word "ENABLED" |logo| :numref:`seadas_enabled`

 #.
-Select "Schedule" in the "Session mode" combo box
+Select "Schedule" in the "Session mode" combo box |logo| :numref:`session_mode`

 #.
 Click "Schedule Management".
-A window named "Seadas schedule management" pops up
+A window named "Seadas schedule management" pops up |logo| :numref:`schedule_management`

 #.
 Click "Load sched" in "Schedule management" window.
 A system window pops up for browsing system directories and selecting the schedule file

 #.
-In "Schedule manager" window select schedule lines to be done - mouse left click on each single line - or click button "Select all" for loading the entire schedule in the "Observations List" window
+In "Schedule manager" window select schedule lines to be done - mouse left click on each single line - or click button "Select all" for loading the entire schedule in the "Observations List" window |logo| :numref:`schedule_management_full`

 #.
 If necessary, rearrange the order of the observations in the "Observations List" window  - left button click == cut line ; mid button click == paste line

 #.
 Back on SEADAS main window click "Observe"

+#.
+Do not forget to verify and adjust attenuation levels.
+You can find the test schedule TEST.scd under the directory scheds/ (or you can add a similar line to your schedule).
+Once you have started the schedule, check the PDFB3 panel in the psrdfb vnc session, Under tab `Samplers` where you fill find the the RMS levels of the channels.
+Also, check the SPD plotting tool to compare the bandpasses of the two channel.
+Aim to align the bandpasses, with the highest channel RMS around 13.
+In order to do so, iteratively go back to the SEADAS interface and select the desired attenuation values (which can be different for the two channels), then press `set atten.`